 That’s it.
 That is the question that has helped me save a lot of money this year.

 Okay, now you might be thinking that I’m cheap.
-See it is not a matter of Rs.200 for me.
-It is much more than that.
+It is not a matter of Rs.200 for me.
 It is a matter of discipline and willpower.
 Saving money is not the only goal.
-When you make such decisions you are becoming a person who has principles, who doesn’t allow external factors to affect the internal mind.
+When you make such decisions you are becoming a person who has principles, who doesn’t allow external factors to affect what you truly believe in.

 Asking the very question might seem really simple and easy.
 But it can be a lot harder.